Want to start a podcast? Read these 5 tips before you get started!

 Well, what is your Podcast about?
 What’s the story behind it?
 How do you want to present your podcast to listeners?
-It’s important to pick a niche, according to Apple, the top-rated brands focus on celebrities, politics, comedy etc. They’ve got a niche!
+It’s important to pick a niche.
+According to Apple, the top-rated brands focus on celebrities, politics, and comedy… they’ve got a niche!
 It’s important to distinguish a niche and plan within that niche.
-Make the niche something you’re passionate about, or if you’re basing the podcast off your business, circle it around your businesses core values.
-Now, I’m not saying you need to come up with a brand new idea, it’s just important to pick a niche, add your own twist and you’ll be off to a great start.
+It’s important to make the niche something you’re passionate about.
+Or if you’re basing the podcast on your business, circle it around your business’s core values.
+You need to come up with a brand new idea, it’s important to pick a niche, add your twist and you’ll be off to a great start.

-Once you’ve got a plan around your brand identity, creating your Cover Art will be easy, just be sure to make it stand out, stylish but most importantly, keep it consistent with your brand.
+Once you’ve got a plan around your brand identity, the next part is easy.
+Creating your Cover Art will be easy, be sure to make it stand out!
+Make it stylish but keep it consistent with your brand.
 If you have a business already, keep the colours consistent, fonts and imagery too.

 Step 2: Content

-It’s so important to plan your direction for your podcast, but it’s most important to strategize your content.
+When you start a podcast, strategizing your content is vital.
 It’ll save you a lot of time and stress in the long run!

 So you’ve chosen your brand identity?
 Great!
-You know what direction you want to go into?
+You’ve chosen your direction?
 Great!
 The next step is planning your episodes.
-We suggest before launching, having 5 episodes and a trailer episode all pre-done.
+Before launching, having 5 episodes and a trailer episode all pre-done.

 What’s a Trailer episode you may ask?
-This can help you drum up interest in your show before you’ve dropped an episode because it gives potential listeners a taste of what they can expect.
+A trailer episode gives your listeners an overview of what they can expect.

-The first 5 episodes will help you get confident with your podcast, but it’ll also let you determine if the direction you chose is the right one!
-I remember when I edited my series of episodes for a client, we both admitted, the episodes weren’t great, but the important thing was that we all learnt what worked and what didn’t.
+The first 5 episodes will help with confidence.
+Furthermore, it’ll also let you determine if the direction you chose is the right one!
+You learn what works and what doesn’t.
 You’ll no doubt make mistakes in your first few episodes, but it’s important to learn from those mistakes.